calubtus/ChurchAttendanceAPI/README.md

 ### Download the executable file

-The project can be run as an executable file for convenience purposes.
+The project can be run as an executable stand alone file for convenience purposes.
 Download [here](https://www.dropbox.com/s/qy2uhh94vxb8coo/ChurchAttendanceAPI.zip?dl=0)

 Usage
 -----